Raman Technique Helps Surgeons Excise Brain Cancer

 Neurosurgeons need all the help they can get to remove brain cancer tumors.
 If they leave cancer cells behind, the tumors can regrow.
-Finding cancer cells can be particularly difficult with infiltrative cancers such as glioma, which invades surrounding brain tissue.
+Finding cancer cells can be particularly difficult with infiltrative cancers such as gliomas, which invade surrounding brain tissue.

 “It’s very uncomfortable when you’re performing an operation and are not certain if you are removing all the cancer,” because missing some can impact a patient’s survival, Petrecca says.
 The Raman probe, he says, allows surgeons to spot cancer cells they might have thought were normal.